salkaabi95/SRM-Sutan-Alkaabi/README.md

 Security and Risk Management – e-Portfolio

-Student Name : Sultan Alkaabi
+Student Name: Sultan Alkaabi

-Module Name : Security and Risk Management
+Module: Security and Risk Management

-Purpose of This Repository :-
+Submission Overview

-This GitHub repository contains my e-portfolio submission for the Security and Risk Management module.
+This GitHub repository constitutes my e-portfolio submission for the Security and Risk Management module.
+The portfolio has been organised to present my learning and development across the duration of the module in a clear, structured, and logically organised manner, in line with the assessment criteria.

-It has been structured to clearly demonstrate my learning, development, and contributions throughout the module in accordance with the assessment requirements.
+The repository demonstrates:

-The repository includes:-
+A final critical reflective piece, written using the WHAT / SO WHAT / NOW WHAT reflective framework

-A final critical reflective piece
+Evidence of team-based project work, including clear explanation of my individual contributions

-Evidence of team-based project work
+Evidence of individual project work, demonstrating independent application of security and risk management concepts

-Evidence of individual project work
+Supporting artefacts mapped across Units 1–12, showing progression of learning throughout the module

-Supporting artefacts demonstrating learning across all units
+Appropriate and consistent use of academic literature, professional standards, and frameworks

-Correct and consistent use of academic references and standards
+All content is clearly labelled to distinguish between individual and collaborative work, ensuring transparency and compliance with academic integrity requirements.

-The structure is intentionally logical, clear, and easy to navigate to support assessment.
+The structure of this repository is designed to allow assessors to easily locate and review each component of the e-portfolio without unnecessary navigation or ambiguity.